Leslie-23/mock-eCommerce/README.md

 Thank you for choosing Wig Emporium for all your wig needs!
 We look forward to helping you find your perfect style.

 [Shop Now](#)

+forgot to add the necessary buttons for ordering.
+Soon to come in a git update